agrishika17/Rishika_Agrawal_Girl_Hackathon_2024_Hackathon_Round/README.md

 [Formula to calculate NDVI = (BAND5-BAND4)/(BAND5+BAND4) , where Band 5 is for Near-Infrared spectroscopy and Band4 is for Red spectroscopy.]
 8. The file `calculate_ndvi.ipynb`is written in Google Earth Engine code editer.
 To run this file navigate to the google earth engine site `https://code.earthengine.google.com/5000efc78790babe8974970ac65a82a6`, provide authenticatation and then run the code file.
 9. Mean NDVI value can be inspected for each pixel of the images displayed via Inspector section on the right side of the code editor.
-10. For LST(Land Surface Temperature) calculation, a thorough block diagram is attached in jpg format which shows how an Landsat8 image can be used to calculate NDVI and LST.
+10. For LST(Land Surface Temperature) calculation, a thorough block diagram is attached in jpg format [navigate to `code/lst/L8_to_LST.jpg`] which shows how an Landsat8 image can be used to calculate NDVI and LST.

-## Demo
+11. Navigate to `flowcharts` to get thorough insights on how the model utilizes all the parameters and data collected and process involved to efficiently predict the wildfire.